{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Companies currently have a significant disparity between paid paternity and maternity leave perks, affecting how much time fathers spend with their newborns.
 An inclusive parental leave package catering to all families will help create a more welcoming work environment for existing and prospective employees.

-This strategy alleviates the stress and anxiety of being a new parent to all workers.
+This strategy alleviates the stress and anxiety of being a new parent for all workers.
 It also ensures both parents can balance their jobs and personal lives happily and satisfactorily.
-In addition, a recent study found that equal parental leave results in improved mental health and boosts career progression for individuals.
+In addition, equal parental leave can result in improved mental health and boost career progression for employees.

-In work environments where remote work is not feasible or with jobs that can't be done remotely, hybrid arrangements and flexible work hours allowing employees some days per week to work remotely or enabling employees to work during compressed work periods or traditional hours are popular.
-According to the Society for Human Resource Management (SHRM), 42% of companies that experienced enhanced turnover in 2021 have incorporated additional or new remote work or flexible work options to minimize turnaround.
+In work environments where remote work is not feasible or with jobs that can't be done remotely, hybrid arrangements and flextime allowing employees some days per week to work remotely or enabling employees to work during compressed work periods or traditional hours are popular.
+According to the Society for Human Resource Management (SHRM), 42% of companies that experienced enhanced turnover in 2021 have incorporated remote or flexible work options to minimize turnover.

 3. Employee Bonuses